The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-As highlighted in figure \ref{Fig1}, there is no unique formulation for implementing an integral no-flux boundary condition, and it is necessary to carefully select additional boundary constraints. {We will consider an IBM with specular reflection (IBM condition $\mathcal{S}$) and examine what continuum approaches/boundary conditions best fit it.
-In particular we will investigate the approach of using a double periodic Poiseuille flow $\mathcal{DP}$.
-In the literature, double-Poiseuille flows have been used for studying low and high shear trapping of bacterial suspensions to circumvent the problem of explicitly implementing a boundary \citep{vennamneni2020shear}.
-Further IBM boundary conditions such as uniform random reflection (condition $\mathcal{R}$) and perfectly absorbing boundaries (condition $\mathcal{A}$) will be explored in the next section (\S \ref{sec:FurtherBC}).}
+{In this section we investigate the IBM with specular reflection $\mathcal{S}$ and consider how it compares to a continuum doubly periodic Poiseuille flow $\mathcal{DP}$.
+In the literature, double Poiseuille flows have been used for studying low and high shear trapping in the bulk flow of bacterial suspensions to circumvent the problem of explicitly implementing a boundary \citep{vennamneni2020shear}, but there has been no comparison between the wall dynamics of specular reflection IBMs and continuum doubly periodic Poiseuille models.